zdavidli/chirp/README.md

 Note: Since the project is primarily in python and Flask, it does not need to be built!

-We recommend Python 3.6 due to Tensorflow requirements.
+We recommend Python 3.6 and Anaconda due to Tensorflow requirements.

 To install requirements